Antivirus collect data, should I worry?

 In October 2019, the creator of the Adblock Plus extension, Wladimir Palant, described how many Avast browser extensions collect and transmit data from the browsing history.
 The expansion of the AVG app did the same thing - and this should come as no surprise, since Avast bought AVG a few years ago.

-Google and immediately removed the browser extensions from the Chrome Web Store and Mozilla Addons pages respectively, until Avast makes the necessary changes.
-Add-ons are available again while Avast seems to be more "transparent" in its privacy policy.
+Google and Mozilla immediately removed the browser extensions from the Chrome Web Store and Mozilla Addons, respectively, until Avast made the necessary changes.
+Add-ons are still available and Avast seems to be more "transparent" in its privacy policy.

 (Google is trying to protect its users from third party data collection, the joke of the day).

-The free software antivirus has to make some profit, so it should come as no surprise that companies like Avast have turned to collecting and monetizing their customers' data.
+Free antivirus software should be profitable, so it should come as no surprise that companies like Avast have turned to collecting and generating revenue from their customers' data.

-Free antivirus software isn't “free” anymore.
-Many antivirus companies change the default engine s, changing the browser's home page and embedding additional software "offers" into their installers.
-Today, many other antivirus applications may be tracking you and possibly selling this data.
+Free antivirus software is no longer "free".
+Many antivirus companies change the default search engine by changing the browser homepage and incorporating additional software "offers" to their installers.
+Today, many other antivirus applications can track you and possibly sell that data.

 If you do not like these use Windows antivirus, but still do not be sure that data does not leave your computer.